renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/csvfileimport.md

 ### Encoding

 The dialogue for settings custom encodings list in the Import Options - Encoding dropdown.
 Select *Customize Encodings List...* to change which encodings appear in the list.
 To save the changes, simply close the dialogue.
-Closing and reopening Orange (even with Reset widget settings) will not re-set the list.
+Closing and reopening Arithmos (even with Reset widget settings) will not re-set the list.
 To do this, press *Restore Defaults*.
 To have all the available encodings in the list, press *Select all*.

 ![](images/CSVFileImport-encodings.png)